kster735/UsersManagement/README.md

 - `http://localhost:5094/scalar`

 If Scalar is working, you should see a UI that allows you to explore the API and send requests.
-You can use Scalar’s **Authorize** button to enter a Bearer token and have it applied to protected endpoints.
+With scalar, you have to add the `Authorization: Bearer <token>` header manuall to access protected endpoints.
+Some endpoints need the user.Id as a url parameter, you can get it from the token payload or from the response of the `/auth/login` or `/auth/me` endpoint.payload

 ---